samnaughtonb/aoc23/README.md

 Sod doing docstrings (already!), slightly fiddlier to build up the data structure representing the totals for part 2 but came out quite nice in the end.

+### Day 6

+Surprisingly easy logic today compared to the previous days - although I imagine the solution would have been decently longer if I'd done the table parsing properly.